hiddenwaffle/lighting/README.md

 # Lighting

 * Chrome: __Updated August 2022 - sound and graphics are corrupt on the latest macOS desktop browser__
-* Firefox works OK.
+* Firefox, Safari, and Edge (Chromium version) work OK.
-* Untested on Safari.
-* Edge lags too much to be playable.

 ## Mentions